 Olio Nuovo is Italian for “new oil”.
 In a nutshell, it is the first extra virgin olive oil of the season at its robust, raw-some best.

 Tasting this type of extra virgin olive oil for the first time, you will immediately know why!
 Olio Nuovo an intense flavor experience, ideally enjoyed immediately after emerging from the low-temperature centrifuge.

-I had the privilege of experiencing Jovial Foods’ Olio Nuovo a few years ago on a culinary tour with one of my children.
+I had the privilege of experiencing authentic first harvest extra virgin olive oil a few years ago on a culinary tour with one of my children.

 Since I can’t be there every year for that memorable event, the next best thing is enjoying it from the bottle, ordered direct from a farm that is using the correct methods not just for the olive oil they produce, but also one that employs practices that are sustainable for people and planet.

 Let’s go into detail about what exactly that means…